 Computer Graphics covers the set of techniques enabling the synthesis of animated virtual worlds.
 The applications range from entertainment (special effects, 3D feature films, video games) to industrial design (modelling and visualizing prototypes) and virtual reality (flight simulator, interactive walk-trough).
 This course introduces the domain by presenting the bases for the creation of 3D models, their animation, and the rendering of the corresponding 3D scene.
 Student will practice through programming exercices in OpenGL.

-- Ensimag (in french), starting February 5th
+- Ensimag (in french)

-- Masters MoSIG and MSIAM (in english), starting January 22nd
+- Masters MoSIG and MSIAM (in English)

 In the following schedule, lectures are in blue and lab sessions in green: